 - Prior knowledge and skills related to the content of the lesson - Example: For a 5th grade basketball lesson: In the previous lesson, students learned how to show proficiency in dribbling a basketball in self-space and along different pathways (straight, curved, and zigzag), using dominant and non-dominant hand.
 In this lesson, they will be taught how to dribble around static objects (cones), then around a static person, then around a moving defender.
 Direct instruction using appropriate skill cues and demonstration of performance will be included. - Example: Last week, students learned three different serves: long, short, and flick.
 Today students will review those serves and learn about clears, which are used to back an opponent up and give them time to recover.
-As the unit progresses, students will also learn the drive, smash, and drop shots and rules to prepare them to participate in games. - Accumulated knowledge and experience outside the classroom - Example: An integrated science teacher notes that several students are active members of the robotics club, and so might be good choices as group leaders for a lab on building basic electrical circuits. - Individual interests and passions related to the lesson - Example: A candidate planning a science lesson on classifying and identifying insects notices that a student, who has recently experienced the divorce of their parents and frequently falls asleep during class, is passionate about different phenomena in the environment.
+As the unit progresses, students will also learn the drive, smash, and drop shots and rules to prepare them to participate in games. - Accumulated knowledge and experience outside the classroom - Example: An integrated science teacher notes that several students are active members of the robotics club and so might be good choices as group leaders for a lab on building basic electrical circuits. - Example: An elementary school student's family owns and operates a small grocery store in which the children spend time and work on weekends.
+From these experiences, the student has an understanding of the world of commerce (tracking and organizing inventory, making change for customers).
+In a unit on the people and places in the community, the teacher relies on the student to provide expertise to their peers about the real-world application of what they are learning. - Example: Students with multilingual families/guardian(s) have unique perspectives about culture and language that provide a nuanced understanding of these factors found in the multicultural literature the class is reading that can support the class's understanding of the text. - Individual interests and passions related to the lesson - Example: A candidate planning a science lesson on classifying and identifying insects notices that a student, who has recently experienced the divorce of their parents and frequently falls asleep during class, is passionate about different phenomena in the environment.
 During a recent outdoor exploration with the class, the student collects snails and asks if they can observe the snails more closely with a magnifying glass.
 The candidate encourages the student to describe how the snails look, how they feel, and how they move.
-In order to leverage this student's passion and realizing the student's difficulty with fitting in, the candidate assigns the student to lead a small group workstation where other students are invited to observe the snails through the magnifying glass followed up with a written description of their observations. - The "flip side" of a need may be an asset - Example: A class learning about diversity, immigration, and migration read America, My New Home by Monica Gunning about a young girl from Jamaica who shares her experiences and feelings about living in New York.
-Students in the class can identify with the character's experiences through their own journeys or through the experiences of family or close friends.
+In order to leverage this student's passion and realizing the student's difficulty with fitting in, the candidate assigns the student to lead a small group workstation where other students are invited to observe the snails through the magnifying glass followed up with a written description of their observations.

+- The "flip side" of a need may be an asset - Example: A class learning about diversity, immigration, and migration read America, My New Home by Monica Gunning about a young girl from Jamaica who shares her experiences and feelings about living in New York.
+Students in the class can identify with the character's experiences through their own journeys or through the experiences of family/guardians or close friends.
 The candidate structures the lesson so students, like the character in the book, can share the excitement and hardship of their experiences in whole and small group discussion as the starting point for developing a written topic sentence.

-Candidates benefit from guidance on what an asset-based approach looks like, as well as practice in identifying student assets.
-Once a candidate can identify and articulate students'

-assets, they can better leverage their knowledge of these assets in the planning and delivery of the lesson.
+Candidates will benefit from guidance in implementing an asset-based instructional approach with guided practice in identifying student assets.
+Once a candidate can identify and articulate students' assets, they can better leverage their knowledge of these assets in the planning and delivery of the lesson plan.